hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 * `instance_type` - (Required) EC2 instance type for all instances in the instance group.
 * `autoscaling_policy` - (Optional) String containing the [EMR Auto Scaling Policy](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-automatic-scaling.html) JSON.
+* `market` - (Required) The instance purchasing option.
+Valid values are ON_DEMAND or SPOT.
-* `bid_price` - (Optional) Bid price for each EC2 instance in the instance group, expressed in USD.
-By setting this attribute, the instance group is being declared as a Spot Instance, and will implicitly create a Spot request.
-Leave this blank to use On-Demand Instances.
+* `bid_price` - (Optional) The maximum Spot price your are willing to pay for EC2 instances.
+An optional, nullable field that applies if the MarketType for the instance group is specified as SPOT.
+Specify the maximum spot price in USD.
+If the value is NULL and SPOT is specified, the maximum Spot price is set equal to the On-Demand price.
 * `ebs_config` - (Optional) Configuration block(s) for EBS volumes attached to each instance in the instance group.
 Detailed below.
 * `instance_count` - (Optional) Target number of instances for the instance group.
 Must be at least 1.
 Defaults to 1.
 * `name` - (Optional) Friendly name given to the instance group.